ASLP-lab/Automatic-Song-Aesthetics-Evaluation-Challenge/content/homepage_sections/general_description.md

   - The format should follow the ICASSP official paper template (available on the ICASSP 2026 website) https://cmsworkshops.com/ICASSP2026/papers/paper_kit.php#Templates

 **Submission of both the prediction files and the system description is required.
-Missing either will lead to cancellation of the results.**
+Missing either will lead to cancellation of the challenge ranking.**

 ## Baseline System